jasonh4882/dnaBarcodeClassificationFall2021/README.md

 *Complete public leaderboard CSV can be found [here](/dna-barcode-classification-publicleaderboard.csv)*

 - **Private Leaderboard**: An accuracy of **96.677%** did **4th** best on the private board, moving up one position from that of the public board.
 Submissions by [Yunyi Li](https://www.kaggle.com/yunyili315), [Yanling Pan](https://www.kaggle.com/giraffecolor), and [Stuart Livingston](https://www.kaggle.com/stuartlivingston) achieved a higher accuracy of **96.797%**, **97.664%**, and **97.664%** respectively.
-Outside the range of significant digits  by the leaderboard, Stuart Livingston was the most accurate by less than one thousanth of a percent.
+Outside the range of significant digits  by the leaderboard, Stuart Livingston was the most accurate by less than one thousandth of a percent.
 While the private did not do as well as the public in terms of raw score, the submission still did well compared to other scores.
 The submission fell on the **76th percentile** of all submissions.

 The top 10 private percentage scores were the following *(accuracy between 0 and 1)*: